 Overview:

-This classic look involves a defined part on one side with short sides.
-It’s ideal for professional or formal occasions.
+This traditional style features a prominent part on one side and short sides.
+It‘s best suited for formal or work settings.

-Styling Tip: Pomade or gel is a must for a crisp, clean look.
+Styling Tip: Pomade or gel is essential for a clean, sharp appearance.

 Textured Crop

-This messy yet controlled look adds depth and dimension to short hair.
-The top is choppy and tousled, paired with short or faded sides.
+This messy yet disciplined style adds depth and dimension to short hair.
+The top is chopped and tousled, accompanied by short or faded sides.

 Best For: Wavy or thick hair